A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: New complexity metric and basic properties

 Combining the above three cases completes the proof of the necessity part.

 \paragraph{Sufficiency.} We prove that any global solution $u\in\Rn$ to problem \eqref{eqn:gmc} satisfies $uu^T = M^*$, where $M^*:=u^*(u^*)^T$.
 Since $u$ is a global solution, it follows that

-Since the graph $\mathbb{G}_1$ is non-bipartite, there exists a cycle with an odd number of edges in $\mathbb{G}_1$.
+Since the graph $\mathbb{G}_1$ is not bipartite, there exists a cycle with an odd number of edges in $\mathbb{G}_1$.
 We denote the length of the cycle as $2k+1$, where $k$ is a non-negative integer.
 Moreover, we denote the edges of the cycle as

 Since $\{i_0,\dots,i_{2k}\} \subset \mathcal{I}_1$, we know that

 where $i_{2k+1} := i_0$.
 Hence, we can calculate that

 Without loss of generality, assume that $u_{i_0} = u_{i_0}^*$ since otherwise we can consider the solution $-u$ if $u_{i_0} = -u_{i_0}^*$.
 With the value of $u_{i_0}$ correctly recovered, it follows that